pebsconsulting/bach/README.md

 a data structure to be transformed programmatically.
 It is fully interoperable with your existing XML-based tooling, but it's a lot nicer to read and write!

-Our key use cases for Bach are multilingual documents, technical documentation, and static website generators.
+This repository contains the language definition, a pure Python (3.4) parser as a reference implementation, a C parser (soon!) and test suite (soon!).

 ## Key Features

-### Convert to and from XML, Python Literals, Python XML Element Trees
+### Convert to and from XML and native language types

-Bach documents have a 1:1 mapping between XML; a recursive data structure made up of native Python types and string literals; Python Element Trees, and more.
 Use Bach with all the powerful tools you expect, like XLST, XQuery, DTD and XML Schemas.

+Bach documents have a 1:1 mapping between several formats including XML, XHTML, Python literals, Python LXML Element Trees, "the subset of Lisp data where the first item in a list is required to be atomic", and more.

 ### Shorthand attribute syntax configurable at parse-time